anthochou/alg/README.md

 ## Run unit testing

+Connect to airflow:

+> docker exec -it airflow-airflow-webserver /bin/bash

+Run the unit test script, no error should come up:

+>python shopify_pipeline_test.py

 ## Run the pipeline

 To execute the pipeline you can either run it from the UI, or with the command line.
 Some commands below might differ slightly depending on your OS.